dkettchen/popular_ship_stats/methodology.md

 - I don't think it's useful/helpful, diversity-statistically, to imply someone is more explicit minority rep than they actually are

-    - If a real human being is *majority* white (ie more than 1/2) and not obviously non-white-passing or (publicly visibly) very involved in the relevant community's advocacy/cultural practices/etc, I will tag them as "White (mixed)" instead of their non-white group.

     - If someone is genderqueer/genderquestionable but generally aligned with one gender over the other, I will mark them as their gender leaning as well as Other (ie "M | Other").

         > Ex.
 Technically genderless but strongly male/female coded characters (like the Crystal Gems from Steven Universe).

         > Ex.
-Shapeshifters who usually go by one gender over the other (like Crowley from Good Omens).
+Casual gender switchers who usually go by one gender over the other (like Crowley from Good Omens or Sailor Uranus from Sailor Moon).

         > Ex.
 Characters who are treated as male/female in one adaptation while more nb in another (like Loki from Marvel).

         > Ex.
 Characters or real life people who use biased multi-pronoun sets in english (ie they/he, she/they, etc) or have otherwise stated to be binary-leaning nbs (like Gerard Way).

+    - If a real human being is *majority* white (ie more than 1/2) and not obviously non-white-passing or (publicly visibly) very involved in the relevant community's advocacy/cultural practices/etc, I will tag them as "White (Multi)" instead of their non-white group.

     - The implied context of the character takes priority over the actor's attribute, reversing the order of OP's priority list, *where reasonable to.*